Not an expert on anxiety, a long time sufferer. I have found techniques that will help calm and manage your anxiety. .

 How Is Anxiety Treated?

-Whilst medication can be a great help with the symptoms of anxiety, they did not help me in the long run.
-I have tried using medication, and it did help for a short time but medication is not the answer.
+Whilst medication can be a great help with the symptoms of anxiety, it did not help me in the long run.
+I have tried using medication, and it did help for a short time, but medication is not the answer.
 I knew I needed to get to the root of my anxiety in order for it to stop controlling my life and life choices.
-I knew I had to find a more natural way of dealing with anxiety without drugs and that meant taking control of my worried way of thinking.
+I knew I had to find a more natural way of dealing with anxiety without drugs, and that meant taking control of my worried way of thinking.

 - Sit quietly and comfortably in a place where you are not going to be disturbed for a few minutes.

 - When you feel comfortable, take a deep breath through your nose and hold for a few seconds before exhaling through your mouth.